bybatkhuu/model.python-template/{{cookiecutter.project_slug}}/docs/pages/dev/contributing.md

 # Contributing

-This project is open to and encourages contributions!
+This project is encourages contributions!